retroplastic/blastimation/README.md

 # Blastimation

-A texture and animation viewer for Blast Corps.
+A texture and animation viewer for Blast Corps written in Python and Qt.

 ## Set up Python env